Ländereinführungsgesetz

-The Ländereinführungsgesetz (State Astablishing Act), adopted on 22 July 1990 by the Volkskammer recreated the Länder in the German Democratic Republic where they had been abolished in 1952.
+The Ländereinführungsgesetz (State Establishment Act), adopted on 22 July 1990 by the Volkskammer recreated the Länder in the German Democratic Republic where they had been abolished in 1952.
 Since the new länder were formed by merging the kreise of East Germany, their borders differ from the ones of 1947.
-Originally, it was supposed to come into force on 14 October.
-Eventually, this date was changed to 3 October, the date of reunification, by the Einigungsvertrag (Unification treaty).
+Originally, it was supposed to come into force on 14 October, the date of the first state elections in the new states.
+Eventually, this date was changed to 3 October, the date of reunification, by the Unification treaty.

 The act also was supposed to regulate the relationship of the state and the federal level.
 As, however, it did not come into force before reunification, these parts of the act were immediately superseded by the corresponding articles of the Basic Law and never had any significance.